How to Install John the Ripper on all platforms

 $ ../run/john --test

-In macOS, open your terminal using Command+Space search and click it.
-If you have already installed brew in your system, skip and jump to the next command.
+In macOS, open your terminal using Command + Space search and click it.
+If you have already installed brew on your system, skip ahead to the next command.

 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" 2> /dev/null

-It may ask for the user password, type, and press enter to start the brew installation process.
-Now use the below command to install John the Ripper in your macOS.
+It may ask for the user password; type it and press enter to start the brew installation process.
+Now use the below command to install John the Ripper on your macOS.

 $ brew install john